REI Uncommon Path

 User Insights –

-Casual users struggle to find clear starting points, while experienced users seek deeper, more advanced guidance.
+Casual participants struggle to find clear starting points, while outdoor enthusiasts seek deeper, more advanced guidance.
 Across both groups, motivation is driven not just by information, but by confidence-building stories and a clearer sense of progression.

 UX Audit –